mojaloop/mojaloop-specification/documents/API Definition v1.0.md

 The services provided by the API resource **/transfers** are used for performing the hop-by-hop ILP transfer or transfers, and to perform the end-to-end financial transaction by sending the transaction details from the Payer FSP to the Payee FSP.
 The transaction details are sent as part of the transfer data model in the ILP Packet.

 The Interledger protocol assumes that the setup of a financial transaction is achieved using an end-to-end protocol, but that an ILP transfer is implemented on the back of hop-by-hop protocols between FSPs connected to a common ledger.
-In the current version of the API, the [API Resource **/quotes**](#65-api-resource-quotes) performs the setup of the financial transaction.
+In the current version of the API, the API Resource **/quotes** performs the setup of the financial transaction.
 Before a transfer can be performed, the quote must be performed to setup the financial transaction.
-See API Resource **/quotes**, [Section 6.5](#65-api-resource-quotes), for more information.
+See [Section 6.5](#65-api-resource-quotes) for more information.

 An ILP transfer is exchanged between two account holders on either side of a common ledger.
 It is usually expressed in the form of a request to execute a transfer on the common ledger and a notification to the recipient of the transfer that the transfer has been reserved in their favor, including a condition that must be fulfilled to commit the transfer.